chiario/curate/README.md

 4. Schema

-Overview
+## Overview

-Curate a music list

 Description

-An app that allows users to collaboratively construct a playlist for an event.
+Curate is a music player app powered by the Spotify API that allows users to collaboratively generate a playlist that is ordered by popularity.

-App Evaluation
+## App Evaluation

 * *Category:* Music
 * *Mobile:*